PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 a) Cardinal directions
 ~~~~~~~~~~~~~~~~~~~~~~

 The pairs of endpoint directions for each axis are outlined here with sign examples involving a :ref:`perceptual_shape` traced out in the given direction.
-However, the axis system applies for every module, not just for movement.
+However, the axis system applies across modules, not just for movement.
 These examples are meant to clearly display what is meant by each direction label.
 See the note below for sign coding examples that apply this system to location and orientation as well.

 Keep in mind that it is possible to select only the axis itself without a specific endpoint direction wherever a selection for an axis or direction applies in the program.
-The endpoints/directions for the vertical and sagittal axes are consistent wherever they appear.
+The endpoints for the vertical and sagittal axes are consistent wherever they appear.

 * **Vertical axis**